MicrosoftDocs/visualstudio-docs/docs/python/python-support-options-and-settings-in-visual-studio.md

 ::: moniker range="<=vs-2019"

-In earlier versions of Visual Studio, to see all available options for Python, select **Show All Settings** on the **Options** dialog.
+In earlier versions of Visual Studio, you might need to select **Show All Settings** on the **Options** dialog to see all available options for Python.

 ::: moniker-end